bearlytools/claw/docs/modules/modules.md

 This example has all the major components of the `claw.mod` file:

 * `require()` provides a list of required modules at some version.
 You only need to put in imports that need to be statically required.
+* `replace()` provides for replacing a package that is imported with another package.
+This allows replacing a bad actor with a good copy.
+This differs from our local.replace file where we replace locations for development and paths have to be local file paths.
+It is different that a global.replace, which specifies that the package location has moved.
+In our example, we replace one packag with another and specify the version for the replacemenbt in `require`.
 * `acls()` provides a list of package paths that are allowed.
 This is either the fully qualified name or can end with a `/*` to note that any package underneath can import this.

 The other option that can exist here is `acls = public` instead of `acls ()` which means anything can import this.
 As an owner, this mean this should: